Staff profile - Chad Whelan

 Office of Learning and Teaching Citation for Outstanding Contributions to Student Learning (2014).

-The following are Dr Whelan's recent publications.
-These publications are mostly focused on organisational networks, securty networks, security and surveillance and sporting events.
+The following are selected recent publications.
+These publications are mostly focused on organisational networks, security networks, security and mega-events.

 Whelan, C. (2012) Networks and National Security: Dynamics, Effectiveness and Organisation (Ashgate: Surey, UK).
 Click here.